Elvin Bale

-Elvin Bale (born 1945 in London, England) is a former artist and daredevil with Ringling Bros. and Barnum & Bailey Circus, among many other international circuses.
+Elvin Bale (born 1945 in London, England) is a former circus performer and daredevil with Ringling Bros. and Barnum & Bailey Circus, among many other international circuses.
 He performed a single trapeze act which finished with a heel catch.
 Among his other acts were the "wheel of death", "human space shuttle", "mechanical monster", "motorcycle on the high wire" and human cannonball.
 His career as a performer ended on January 8, 1987, when, performing the human cannonball, he over-shot his landing cushion, breaking his legs and back and paralyzing him from the waist down.

 Ringling Bros. billed him as the "World's Greatest Daredevil."

 Early life

 Elvin Trevor Bale was born to Irene and Edwin Trevor (Tommy) Bale.
-Bale was among the fourth generation of Bales in the circus industry.
-[The Bale family of performers in fact constitutes a dynasty in the entertainment world.
-In addition to the circus, they performed in music hall (vaudeville) using various stage names (see www.TheRoyalZanettos.com).]
+Bale was among the fourth generation of Bales in the circus industry, an entertainment dynasty who, in addition to the circus, performed in music hall (vaudeville) using various stage names.
 After an early childhood touring with European circuses, Bale and his family moved to the United States in the 1950s when his father took a job as a tiger trainer with Ringling Bros. and Barnum & Bailey Circus.

 As a youngster, Bale worked as a clown, a dancing boy, a cage boy for his father's tiger act, and an acrobat in the family’s bicycle act.
 His twin sister, Dawnita; older sister, Gloria; and younger sister, Bonnie, also worked in a variety of family acts in various shows.
 In the 1960s Bale began working on what would become his signature act, the single trapeze with a “heel catch” finish.
-Bale's father appeared as a guest along with Ray Bolger on American Game Show "What's My Line".
+Bale's father appeared as a guest along with Ray Bolger on American game show What's My Line?